enlightenedstructure/The_Project/Infrastructure_Projects/index.md

 where it can be easily forked -- please do
 <a href="https://github.com/onesunone/The_Project">make your own version</a>,
 add more ideas and projects,
-and let us know about your improvements...
+and let us know about your improvements.....